alatos2/HNGi7-Central-Leaderboard/README.md

 * Leaderboard can allow sorting based on point
 * Leaderboard can allow people share their positions on social media

-## Heroku Deployment
+## Application URL

 Application was deployed to Heroku.
-Use public URL [https://propertypro-lite-ts.herokuapp.com](https://propertypro-lite-ts.herokuapp.com) with API endpoints.
+Use public URL [HNGi7 Central Leaderboard](https://hngi7leaderboard.herokuapp.com/getboard).

 ## Technologies Used